The time of bootstrap percolation in two dimensions: Upper bound for small

 The definition of $M$, like the expression for $T$ in Theorem \ref{th:small}, is a maximum of two terms.
 (Of course, this is not a coincidence: Theorem \ref{th:small} says precisely that $T=\Theta(M/p)$.)
 As remarked in the introduction to the paper, the second of the two terms in the maximum (which there we called $t_2(n,p)$, so here it would be $pt_2(n,p)$) is only larger than the first, and therefore only relevant, when $\limsup p\log\log n\geq 2\lambda$.
-Thus, in the range in which Theorem \ref{th:large} does not supersede Theorem \ref{th:small}, the second term is only relevant when $p$ is approximately equal to $2\lambda/\log\log n$, and therefore the central part of Theorem \ref{th:small} is the assertion that $T$ is concentrated to within a constant factor when the first of the two terms is the larger.
+Thus, in the range in which Theorem \ref{th:large} does not supersede Theorem \ref{th:small}, the second term is only relevant when $p$ is approximately equal to $2\lambda/\log\log n$.

 \begin{lemma} There exist constants $c,C>0$ such that if $p$ is sufficiently small then the probability an $M$-cell is weakly bad satisfies

 \end{lemma}

 \begin{proof} This time notice that the quantity $50K^2q^{2K}$ can be made arbitrarily small by taking $p$ sufficiently small.
 As in the proof of Lemma \ref{le:etaineq2}, we obtain